 One errant comma, spelling error, or miscellaneous line of code can cause a ton of issues on your website.
 Aside from the code itself, there are a lot of other things that can affect how your website performs for users and whether it shows up search engines.

 By taking the time to check for these errors throughout each phase of the migration, you’re minimizing risks for your site and avoiding the negative consequences that can come from site migration mistakes.

 Usually, websites are not the only online properties a business maintains.
-Google My Business profiles, social media profiles, business directories, and more – all of these online properties are “off-site” in that they are not your website.
+Google Business Profiles, social media profiles, business directories, and more – all of these online properties are “off-site” in that they are not your website.

 But, they all contain information about your business and your website.
 So, you don’t want to forget to update business information across those profiles, especially if your website domain has changed.

 Whether it’s a complete redesign, some general restructuring, or something else, site migrations are a necessary and exciting part of website growth.
-Avoiding these common website migration mistakes can help the whole process run more smoothly and turn out for the best.
+Avoiding these common website migration mistakes, which also correspond with SEO mistakes to avoid, can help the whole process run more smoothly and turn out for the best.

 How is your website stacking up?
 If it’s been a while since your site was updated, it may be time for a refresh or redesign.
 Contact us for a meeting of the MINDs to see how we can help get your site back on track!